K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - c)	the performance measurement for the Portfolio shall end with effect from [the Cessation of Investment Management Service Date]/[the Termination Date]/[such date as is agreed between the Parties];
 - d)	the Manager will continue to vote all proxies in accordance with its proxy voting policy;
 - e)	the Manager will not be responsible for undertaking any transactions affecting the Portfolio intended to facilitate reorganisation of the Portfolio by the Client or any other person except under separate written agreement between the Client and the Manager; and
-- f)	the Manager may direct the Custodian to retain or realise any investments of the Portfolio as may be required to settle transactions already initiated or to pay any outstanding liabilities of the Client in either case without prior notice to the Client.
-If there is a dispute as to the payment of fees to the Manager, the Client may require the disputed amount to be held in a third party escrow account pending resolution of the dispute.
+- f)	The Manager shall not be entitled to direct any third party Custodian to realise or retain any investments of the Portfolio.
+The Client remains responsible for ensuring that sufficient assets are available in their designated account to settle any open transactions or pay outstanding liabilities under this Agreement.
+In the event of a fee dispute, the Client may request that the disputed amount be held in an escrow account pending resolution.

 28.7.
 The Manager will continue to provide periodic statements pursuant to Clause 18.2 up to the Termination Date.